 School Functions and Sports Release:

 We have so many amazing opportunities for students to get engaged in sports, school functions and community events here at Nevada Union.
-I think students should take advantage of all the great things our school as to offer, but when you have to miss class you are responsible for any and all work missed.
-Most events here at Nevada Union are scheduled far in advance and when this is the case you are responsible for letting me know when you will miss and making arrangements to take any missed tests, turn in assignments and get missed work.
+Students should take advantage of all the great things our school has to offer, but when you have to miss class, you are responsible for any and all work missed.
+Most events here at Nevada Union are scheduled far in advance and when this is the case you are responsible for letting your teacher know when you will miss and making arrangements to take any missed tests, turn in assignments and get missed work.
 It is always your responsibility to be aware of your commitments and take care of your work when you have to miss class time.

 Academic Dishonesty Policy: